Ancient Roman technology: Carts

 Roman carts had many purposes and came in a variety of forms.
 Freight carts were used to transport goods.
 Barrel carts were used to transport liquids.
 The carts had large cylindrical barrels laid horizontally with their tops facing forward.
 For transporting building materials, such as sand or soil, the Romans used carts with high walls.
 Public transportation carts were also in use with some designed with sleeping accommodations for up to six people.

 The Romans developed a railed cargo system for transporting heavy loads.
 The rails consisted of grooves embedded into existing stone roadways.
 The carts used in such a system had large block axles and wooden wheels with metal casings.

-Carts also contained brakes, elastic suspensions and bearings.
-The elastic suspension systems used leather belts attached bronze supports to suspend the carriage above the axles.
-The system helped to create a smoother ride by reducing the vibration.
+Carts also had brakes and elastic suspensions.
+The elastic suspension systems used leather belts attached to bronze supports to suspend the carriages above the axles.
+The system helped to create a smoother ride by reducing vibration.
 The Romans adopted bearings developed by the Celts.
 The bearings decreased rotational friction by using mud to lubricate stone rings.

-Industrial
+Industry

 Mining

 The Romans also made great use of aqueducts in their extensive mining operations across the empire, some sites such as Las Medulas in north-west Spain having at least 7 major channels entering the minehead.
 Other sites such as Dolaucothi in south Wales was fed by at least five leats, all leading to reservoirs and tanks or cisterns high above the present opencast.
 The water was used for hydraulic mining, where streams or waves of water are released onto the hillside, first to reveal any gold-bearing ore, and then to work the ore itself.
 Rock debris could be sluiced away by hushing, and the water also used to douse fires created to break down the hard rock and veins, a method known as fire-setting.

 Alluvial gold deposits could be worked and the gold extracted without needing to crush the ore.
 Washing tables were fitted below the tanks to collect the gold-dust and any nuggets present.
-Vein gold needed crushing, and they probably used crushing or stamp mills worked by water-wheels to comminute the hard ore before washing.
+Vein gold needed crushing, and they probably used crushing or stamp mills worked by waterwheels to comminute the hard ore before washing.
 Large quantities of water were also needed in deep mining to remove waste debris and power primitive machines, as well as for washing the crushed ore.
-Pliny the Elder provides a detailed description of gold mining in book xxxiii of his Naturalis Historia, most of which has been confirmed by archaeology.
+Pliny the Elder provides a detailed description of gold mining in book XXXIII of his Naturalis Historia, most of which has been confirmed by archaeology.
 That they used water mills on a large scale elsewhere is attested by the flour mills at Barbegal in southern France, and on the Janiculum in Rome.